 Entertain high-value customers one-to-one

-- For your most important customers, an occasional lunch or after-work drink can be fitted into most people's schedules.
+- For your most important clients, an occasional lunch or after-work drink can help to strengthen customer relationships.

 - Check the Bribery Act so that you don't fall foul of regulations regarding customer hospitality.